elastocloud/elasto/readme.txt

 Elasto uses the Waf build framework - http://code.google.com/p/waf/

-libcurl, libexpat and openssl (libcrypto) development libraries are required for building.
+libevent, libexpat and openssl (libcrypto) development libraries are required for building.

 To compile the library and client, run the following from the top of the